jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-2/part-2g-article-2.md

 In some towns such as Westminster, the whole land-tax is assessed on houses and the stock and trade are free.
 It is otherwise in London.

-94 In all countries, a severe inquisition into the circumstances of private persons has been carefully avoided.
+{{< s v="94" >}} In all countries, a severe inquisition into the circumstances of private persons has been carefully avoided.

 95 At Hamburgh, every citizen is obliged to pay 0.25% of all that he possesses to the state.
 The wealth of Hamburgh citizens consists principally in stock.
 This tax may be considered as a tax on stock.
 Every man assesses himself.

 In the presence of the magistrate, he annually puts money into the public coffer which he declares on oath as 0.25% of all that he owns.
-    He does not declare what it amounts to.
+- He does not declare what it amounts to.
-    He is not examined on the amount.
+- He is not examined on the amount.

 This tax is paid with great fidelity.